 - exploring all relevant F5G scenarios and related use cases that may include (but are not limited to) home, business and multiple vertical industries

-- performing a gap analysis to identify the necessity for both enhancements to existing technology specifications and development of new technology specifications where required
+- performing a gap analysis to identify the necessity for both enhancements to existing technical specifications and development of new technical specifications where required

 - studying the overall framework, outlining the complete F5G technology landscape

-The future evolution of the fixed network will create a new era of opportunities by extending fibre to the home to fibre to other scenarios, such as to business and to vertical industries, and will need to meet different needs:
+The evolution of the fixed network creates new opportunities by extending fibre to the home to fibre to other scenarios, such as to business and to vertical industries, and will need to meet different needs:

 - Home scenarios, emerging services such as Cloud VR IMAX, and online gaming, introduce the necessity for ultra-broadband, extremely low latency and zero packet loss

 - Business scenarios such as enterprise Cloudification, leased line and POL require high reliability and high security